 Click Here for tab for Somebody Else by The 1975

-This is a difficult song to listen to, that recollects the experience of finding that your former lover has moved on, yet as you go through the same process you are not able to move on creating a great deal of isolation and loneliness.
-The song uses a lot of synthwave, synthpop, and 80’s influence which makes it ideal to transfer over to the guitar.
+This is a difficult song to listen to.
+It recollects the experience of finding that your former lover has moved on when you can’t, creating a great deal of isolation and loneliness.
+The song uses a lot of synthwave, synthpop, and ’80s influence, which makes it ideal to transfer over to the guitar.

 Someone Like You by Adele